 Oversight of the Moderation Process

-The role of the External Examiner is to ensure that the University’s policy on moderation of marks has been robustly applied and NOT to second mark assessments.
+The role of the External Examiner is to ensure that the University’s policy on moderation of marking has been robustly applied and not to second mark or otherwise moderate assessments.

-Consequently the External Examiner may not expect or encourage an Examining Board to raise or lower marks for individual students if only a sample of work has been submitted to the External Examiner.
+Consequently, the External Examiner may not expect or encourage an Examination Board to raise or lower marks for individual students if only a sample of work has been submitted to the External Examiner.
 The External Examiner may wish to see a larger sample from the assessment or a wider range of assessed work if there are any concerns about the marking and moderation process.

-On the advice and suggestion of the External Examiner to suggestions concerning the alteration of marks for the entire cohort, the Examining Board will consider the relevant approach to be undertaken (through arithmetic re-checking of marks, re-marking or rescaling or amendment of assessment/teaching approaches for future cohorts).
-Any adjustments should be reported to, endorsed and minuted fully by the College/School Examining Board.
+On the advice and suggestion of the External Examiner concerning the alteration of marks for the entire cohort, the Examination Board will consider the relevant approach to be undertaken (through arithmetic re-checking of marks, re-marking or rescaling or amendment of assessment/teaching approaches for future cohorts).
+Any adjustments should be reported to, endorsed and minuted fully by, the Faculty Examination Board.